Contents

 requester-role

-If you want to limit the user to only certain activities, just select the appropriate access level and assign the role to the user.
+If you want to limit the user to only certain activities, select the appropriate access level and assign the role to the user.

-Integration with Accounting software
+Integration With Accounting software

 After creating a purchase order, you need to create the same purchase order in your accounting system.